AKingDebased/the-field-of-dreams/TheLabyrinth/README.md

 ##### concerns and questions

 * i gave all GameObjects a `verifyRenderedChar()` method with protected level privacy.  this was done in an effort to give the closest thing to a private method to all child classes.  however, i'm not sure if something like this is totally safe/follows best practices

+* if i know all classes are going to have a certain private class, is it best practice to declare that class as protected in the parent?  or should i just implement the class as private throughout all the children without abstractly declaring it as protected?